 Secure the Materials

 One drawback of hydroponic is the initial investment that you will need.
 Even if you might need to give it out at the start of your project, you will also reap its perks for a long time.
-When creating hydroponics, you will need a plastic tank or reservoir, water hose, air stone, a bucket, and an air pump.
+When creating hydroponics, you will need a plastic tank or reservoir, a water hose, an air stone, a bucket, and an air pump.

 Check the Space